 Readers Question: What is the difference between a recession and deflation?

-A recession is a period of negative economic growth. – A decline in output (Real GDP) for two consecutive quarters.This is occuring in many countries.
-UK real GDP has fallen significantly since mid 2008.
+A recession is a period of negative economic growth.
+The official definition is a decline in output (Real GDP) for two consecutive quarters.

-Usually in a recession you will get a fall in the inflation rate.
+Usually, in a recession, you will get a fall in the inflation rate.

-However, deflation is when we get a negative inflation rate i.e. falling prices.
+Deflation is when we get a negative inflation rate i.e. falling prices.

-Difference Between Recession and Depression.
+Difference between Recession and Depression

-Interestingly many see deflation as a sign that the economy is experiencing a depression rather than just recession.
+Interestingly many see deflation as a sign that the economy is experiencing depression rather than just recession.
 (Other features of depression include a much bigger and longer fall in GDP)

 - Definition of depression